vaib-dev/Courses/7-scrum-master-role/2-scrum-master.md

 A System Coach is skilled in understanding the entire lifecycle of a product and how an organization can benefit from coordination and collaboration between teams, not only delivery teams but functional teams across the business.

 3. **Focus on the Organization**\
-   For the SM it is about observing outside the scrum team and product owner and begin reviewing the organisation as a whole and what can be improved or added or implemented (possible process that started in the team which can benefit other teams or departments).
+   For the SM it is about observing outside the scrum team and product owner and begin reviewing the organization as a whole and what can be improved or added or implemented (possible process that started in the team which can benefit other teams or departments).
 I personally think that this section requires SMs to swarm with other SMs to share methods, insights or even issues that will help the other, same as learn.
 It is at this section wherein SMs will have a larger time frame in evaluating what to do next, specially when he already sees what to improve on or the issue in the organization.

 4. **Focus on the Development Practices**\
    This refers to the different practices that can be implemented based on collective observation and decision between the organization or in the team itself.
 In order to provide insight of any practices, one must learn or analyze before proposing it, especially to a large team.
 The focus of SM on Development Practices go high as the Scrum Team becomes self facilitating because as parts of system evolve in the right direction, it is important that a system as whole also prepares in the right direction.
 This is extremely essential to sustain the dynamics.